Thursday, July 4, 2024

 The Engineer[v]

 Retired Lt.
 Col. Matthew Shannon was a captain with the Statesboro-based 648th Engineer Battalion (now the 177th Brigade Engineer Battalion of the 48th Infantry Brigade Combat Team).
-Working as the assistant operations officer of the battalion, Shannon relayed assignments to units within the battalion after they came down from the 48th Infantry Brigade.
+Working as the battalion's assistant operations officer, Shannon relayed assignments from the 48th Brigade to subordinate units.

 “(The operations center was) located on a college campus and we were tasked to assist local police,” Shannon said.
 “Part of the mission was recovering bodies that had come up through the graves because of the flood.”

-Shannon described how the Soldiers of his unit not only recovered bodies dating back to the Civil War, but also ensured artifacts were recovered.
+Shannon described how the Soldiers of his unit recovered bodies dating back to the Civil War while also ensuring artifacts were recovered.

 “I remember them saying they recovered a lot of sabers, other weapons and artifacts from the Civil War,” he said.
 “They would then take everything to a central location for graves registration.
 Their goal was to try to put as much back together for re-burial.”